 More and more people have been asking me recently about loudness normalisation on SoundCloud, which is where many of you release your music.

 The bad news is – there’s no loudness normalisation at all there, yet.

 I’ve been in contact with SoundCloud’s support team, who have said I can quote them as saying that normalisation is “on the list”.
-It’s not at the top, right now – but that may change, especially as SoundCloud is being bought by Spotify.
-Let’s just hope that when the two services merge, they implement not only loudness management on SoundCloud, but the AES’s recomended maximum reference level of -16 LUFS, too.
+It’s not at the top, right now – but that may change.
+Let’s just hope that when it happens, they implement not only loudness management on SoundCloud, but the AES’s recomended maximum reference level of -16 LUFS, too.